Great Basin Astronomy Festival

 Guest Speakers

-Each year, we invite speakers from the professional astrophysics and astronomy realms to come speak about their research, projects, or their work.
-During two nights of the festival, everyone is invited to the Astronomy Amphitheater to listen to their presentations, ask questions, and learn more about the endless possibilities of astronomy.
+Each year we invite speakers from the professional astrophysics and astronomy realms to come speak about their research, projects, or their work.
+During two nights of the festival, all are invited to the Astronomy Amphitheater to listen to their presentations, ask questions, and learn more about the endless possibilities of astronomy.

 Great Basin Observatory Tours

-The Great Basin Observatory Tour requires advance registration.
-Reservations open at 8:00 am Pacific Time on August 5th.
+Advanced reservation for Great Basin Observatory Tours is highly encouraged.
+Reservations for two daily tours open at 8:00 am Pacific Time on August 5th.
 Register for GBO Tours at this link.
 After you sign up for a program you will receive instructions via e-mail.
 All park program participants must check in at the Lehman Caves Visitor Center the day of the program.
-Limited to 15 people.
+Limited to 15 people per tour.

 Join a ranger to see the Great Basin Observatory the only research grade observatory in a National Park.
 Home to a 27-inch telescope, this observatory is used for research and education purposes.
 This program requires a 1-mile round trip hike on a gravel trail and paved road and standing for an hour.
 The Great Basin Observatory Tour is not wheelchair accessible.